 Ultimately then, being kind to ourselves is about noticing what we actually need in our lives, and deliberately choosing to fulfil that need for ourselves.
 It’s a big one, and can be hard to do, but starting small and slowly building the habit can result in improved overall well-being.

 And that sounds pretty good, right?

 If you are unsure about what is missing in your life, and are looking for inspiration, you need my free E-Book “6 Days to a Life filled with more Joy, Hope and Love”.
-Just navigate to the top right of the screen, a few clicks, and it’s sent to you immediately, so you can get started today.
+It’s emailed to you for free when you join the Joyful Life Community.